ligato/docs/docs/tutorials/06_plugin-lookup.md

 To use the plugin lookup feature, replace the `agent.Plugins()` method with the `agent.AllPlugins()` in your plugin.
 Note that you should only list one plugin in this method.
 Plugin lookup automatically finds all dependencies.
 The `agent.AllPlugins()` method needs only the top-level plugin to initialize the whole agent.

 The best practice is for you to specify another helper plugin.
 This plugin defines all other plugins listed in `agent.Plugins()` as dependencies.
 This top-level plugin, referred to as `Agent` in the code blocks below, will not specify any inner fields.
 Only external dependencies and the plugin methods `Init()` and `Close` will be empty.

- Let's create the Agent plugin in the `main.go` file.
-This is accomplished by replacing the HelloWord plugin with the Agent plugin in the `main.go` file:
+ Create the Agent plugin by replacing the HelloWord plugin with the Agent plugin in the `main.go` file:
 ```go
 type Agent struct {
 	Hw *HelloWorld